iqmo-org/magic_duckdb/README.md

 ```
 Connection:
 -cn <connection_string>: Create a new connection to a DuckDB.
+If passed without a query, this changes the global connection, otherwise used just for the current query.
     %dql -cn myfile.db
 -co <connection_object>: Use an existing DuckDB Connection.
+If passed without a query, this changes the global connection, otherwise used just for the current query.
     con = duckdb.connect("somefile.db")
     %dql -co con
--d: Use the duckdb.default_connection
+-d: Use the duckdb.default_connection.
+If passed without a query, this changes the global connection, otherwise used just for the current query.
 -g | --getcon: Get the current connection
     con = %dql --getcon
 --close: Close current connection

 Modes:
--t <type> [default: df]: Selects the type for this and all future requests.
+-t <type> [default: df]: Selects the type for this request.
+If passed without a query, this changes the global default, otherwise used just for the current query.
 -e <explain_mode>: Display the explain plan, or explain analyze, or AST

 Options: